On That Day

 And on the banks, on both sides of the river, there will grow all kinds of trees for food.
 Their leaves will not wither nor their fruit fail, but they will bear fresh fruit every month, because the water for them flows from the sanctuary.
 Their fruit will be for food, and their leaves for healing.”
 Ezek.
 47:12

-Then he showed me the river of the water of life, bright as crystal, flowing from the throne of God and of the Lamb Rev. 22:1
+Then he showed me the river of the water of life, bright as crystal, flowing from the throne of God and of the Lamb 2 through the middle of the street of the city; also, on either side of the river, the tree of life with its twelve kinds of fruit, yielding its fruit each month; and the leaves of the tree were for the healing of the nations.
+Rev. 22:1-2

-9 And the LORD will become king over all the earth; on that day the LORD will be one and his name one.
+And the LORD will become king over all the earth; on that day the LORD will be one and his name one.
 Zech.
-14:9 (See Also: God’s Name)
+14:9 [See Also: God’s Name]

 10 The whole land shall be turned into a plain from Geba to Rimmon south of Jerusalem.
 But Jerusalem shall remain aloft upon its site from the Gate of Benjamin to the place of the former gate, to the Corner Gate, and from the Tower of Hananel to the king’s wine presses.
 11 And it shall be inhabited, for there shall be no more curse; Jerusalem shall dwell in security.
 Zech.
 14:10-11

 The plain is described literally with the names of known gates and towers in Zechariah’s day.
-The size of this plain is considerably smaller and thus unable to contain the dimensions of the New Jerusalem in the book of Revelations.
+The size of this plain is considerably smaller and thus unable to contain the dimensions of the New Jerusalem in the book of The Revelation.
 The temple of Ezekiel, which is huge, seems out of scale to the New Jerusalem.
-If Ezekiel and Revelations is about this same day of the Lord, then their highly symbolic imagery must “reduce” to this plain.
+If Ezekiel and The Revelation are about the same day of the Lord, then their highly symbolic imagery must “reduce” to this plain.

 The Plague

-The word plague could just as well be a slaughter, and slaughter makes a whole lot more sense.
+The word plague could translate to slaughter, and slaughter makes a whole lot more sense.
 A contagion would not likely affect both people and different species of animals.
-Most diseases are host specific, and only cross-species under specific circumstances.
-Some have suggested that this is more like a chemical or neutron bomb war.
+Most diseases are host-specific and only cross-species under specific circumstances.

 All this seems to be happening at the same time that Jerusalem is being made a paradise.
 The warring nations have horses, mules, camels, and donkeys.
-This does not seem to be a modern army.
-If this is modern war, why all these animals?
-The last time the city of Jerusalem was taken by an army with animals was British General Allenby in WWI.
-Since then it has been jeeps and tanks, missiles and grenades.
+This is not a modern army.
+If this is modern war, why these animals?
+The last time the city of Jerusalem was taken by an army with animals was by British General Allenby in WWI.
+Since then, it has been jeeps and tanks, missiles and grenades.

 You shall fall upon the mountains of Israel, you and all your hordes and the peoples that are with you; I will give you to birds of prey of every sort and to the wild beasts to be devoured.
 You shall fall in the open field; for I have spoken, says the Lord GOD.
 Ezek.
 39:4-5